CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NotificationSubscription.md

 `func (o *NotificationSubscription) UnsetActions()`

 UnsetActions ensures that no value is present for Actions, not even an explicit nil
+### GetConditionOperator

+`func (o *NotificationSubscription) GetConditionOperator() string`

+GetConditionOperator returns the ConditionOperator field if non-nil, zero value otherwise.

+### GetConditionOperatorOk

+`func (o *NotificationSubscription) GetConditionOperatorOk() (*string, bool)`

+GetConditionOperatorOk returns a tuple with the ConditionOperator field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConditionOperator

+`func (o *NotificationSubscription) SetConditionOperator(v string)`

+SetConditionOperator sets ConditionOperator field to given value.

+### HasConditionOperator

+`func (o *NotificationSubscription) HasConditionOperator() bool`

+HasConditionOperator returns a boolean if a field has been set.

 ### GetConditions

 `func (o *NotificationSubscription) GetConditions() []NotificationAbstractCondition`